Department of Health

 Other non-emergency patient transport

 In some areas, non-emergency patient transport (NEPT) is available.
-This service transports people who do not require a 000 ambulance response (who can wait a minimum of 90 minutes), with most transfers occurring between hospitals or from home to hospital.
+This service transports people who do not require an emergency ambulance response (i.e. who can wait a minimum of 90 minutes) and will not require care and control powers, or restraint or sedation.
+Most transfers occur between hospitals or from home to hospital.

 NEPT may provide a more timely response than ambulance in non-urgent cases where NEPT is able to meet the clinical needs of the person.